One-Way ANOVA with JMP

 • Null Hypothesis (H0): μ1 = μ2 = μ3 = μ4 = μ5

-• Alternative Hypothesis (Ha): At least one of the five means is different from others
+• Alternative Hypothesis (Ha): At least one of the five means is different from the others

-Case study: We are interested in comparing the average startup costs of five kinds of business.
+Case study: We are interested in comparing average startup costs across five business types.

 Step 1: Test whether the data for each level are normally distributed.